nrwl/nx/CONTRIBUTING.md

 yarn create-playground
 ```

-You can then go to `tmp/nx` (this is set up to use Nx CLI) or `tmp/angular` (this is set up to use Angular CLI), where you will find an empty workspace with your changes in it, something this that:
+You can then go to `tmp/nx` (this is set up to use Nx CLI) or `tmp/angular` (this is set up to use Angular CLI), where you will find an empty workspace with your changes in it.:

 ```bash
 yarn create-playground